Marcus-Arcadius/modelprompter-prototype/README.md

 <div align="center">
-  <h3>🚧 This repo is being rebranded from Midiblocks to Diffusionblocks and will take a few more days 🚧</h3>
+  <h3>🚧 This repo is being rebranded from Midiblocks to Diffusion Blocks and will take a few more days 🚧</h3>
 </div>

 <br>